Group of auxin transport

 Cytokinins are naturally occurring phytohormones that act in concert with auxins to regulate cell division and differentiation and thus efficiently control plant growth and development.
 A transient enhancement of auxin in relation to cytokinin levels induces root formation while the opposite shift results in shoot formation.
-Re-establishment of the two hormone quantitative ratios (hormonal homeostasis) is essential for the further development of induced events.
+The re-establishment of the two hormone quantitative ratios (hormonal homeostasis) is essential for the further development of induced events.

-Group of the role of phytohormones in the interaction with environment
+Group of the role of phytohormones in the interaction with the environment

 Leader: Radka Vaňková

-We focus on the elucidation of plant defence mechanisms, with the aim to contribute to the development of effective strategies to enhance the stress tolerance of plants.
+We focus on the elucidation of plant defense mechanisms, with the aim to contribute to the development of effective strategies to enhance the stress tolerance of plants.

 Group of mathematical modelling